 Practical Church Leadership certificate program for clergy: (Formerly known as Nonprofit Church Leadership certificate program.)
-Clergy may apply for this year-long, online graduate certificate program through Dakota Wesleyan University designed to increase competencies in leadership.
+Applications for the 2024-2025 program will be accepted in the spring.
+Clergy and church leaders may apply for this year-long, online graduate certificate program through Dakota Wesleyan University designed to increase competencies in leadership.
 Applicants will need to ask the Leadership Team of their church to complete this Endorsement of Participation.
-Applications for the next cohort are open now.
-The deadline to submit your application is May 1, 2022.
+85 percent of the $7,500 tuition cost is funded.
+The pastor and the church work together to cover the remaining $1,000.